phanthehoang2503/small-project-service/README.md

 ## Note

 > This repository is for **learning purpose only**.
-> The goal is to understand architecture and clean service design, not production-grade performance or security.
+> The goal is to understand architecture and clean service design.

 ---

 ## Author

-**Hoang (phanthehoang2503)**
+**Thế Hoàng or you can call me *Josh*.
+Why?
+I just love that name and it short**
 - CS Student | Backend Developer in training
-- Learning Go, microservices, and AI automation
+- Learning Go, microservices, Java and JS

+---

 # Vietnamese